-PEDLS Julian Allwood Freng — Lecture
+PEDLS Julian Allwood, FREng — Lecture

-|Speaker:||Julian Allwood Freng, Professor of Engineering and the Environment at the University of Cambridge
+|Julian Allwood, FREng, Professor of Engineering and the Environment at the University of Cambridge

 |Environmental and Ecological Engineering

-Julian Allwood is Professor of Engineering and the Environment at the University of Cambridge and directs the Use Less Group.
+Julian Allwood is professor of engineering and the environment at the University of Cambridge and directs the Use Less Group.
 Uniquely, his research aims to articulate a pathway to zero emissions based on technologies that already exist at scale.
 This directs attention to eliminating process emissions and efficient electrification.
 A particular focus of his research is to identify opportunities for business growth compatible with real zero emissions.
-In 2022 this has led to founding three spin-out companies, including the worlds’ first zero-emissions process for producing Portland cement, with a pipeline of other opportunities in development.
+In 2022, this has led to founding three spin-out companies, including the world's first zero-emissions process for producing Portland cement, with a pipeline of other opportunities in development.

 From 2019-24 he is director of UK FIRES – a 5m industry and multi-university programme aiming to explore all aspects of Industrial Strategy compatible with delivering zero emissions by 2050.
 ‘Absolute Zero’, the first publication of UK FIRES continues to attract widespread attention including a full debate in the House of Lords in Feb 2020, and has led to a string of other reports, research and impact.

-Julian was a Lead Author of the 5th Assessment Report of the Intergovernmental Panel on Climate Change (IPCC) with a focus on mitigating industrial emissions.
+Allwood was a Lead Author of the 5th Assessment Report of the Intergovernmental Panel on Climate Change (IPCC) with a focus on mitigating industrial emissions.
 He is an Honorary Fellow of the Institution of Materials, Minerals and Mining, a Fellow of the International Academy of Production Engineering (CIRP) and served as chairman of its metal forming section.
 He is a member of the UK’s Energy Research Partnership and for ten years was joint editor-in-chief of the Journal of Materials Processing Technology.
 He was elected as a Fellow of the Royal Academy of Engineering in 2017 and in 2021 was awarded the triennial Japan Society for Technology of Plasticity International Prize for Research and Development in Precision Forging.